dbierer/php-class-notes/php-security-notes-2023.md

 ```

 * Q: How to launch an XXE attack that inserts `/etc/passwd` into the `guestbook`?
+* A: TBD -- Thursday

 * Q: What is the Symfony equivalent of Pub/Sub or Event/Trigger/Listeners
+* A: TBD -- Thursday

 * Q: Check out the Insecure CAPTCHA Lab and see what's going on with it
 * A: The domains used in the Docker container are not accepted by Google